DaveBitter/graduation_internship/end_report.md

 Lastly, I made sure to write classes that will do things like make API calls or save something to local storage.
 This will make sure that I do not have this code multiple times throughout my code

 All these things helped me to write wel structured , commented, neat and DRY code which I set out to do.
 I ensures a certain level of code that companies expect.
+This has been a problem for me in the past.
+I always knew that I needed to do it, but I never made it my priority.
+Looking back at this project and other projects I did makes something very clear.
+This is how I will do this from this moment on.
+I am no longer a student who gets away with messy projects.
+I am a front-end developer that will do this for each and every project I will work on in the future.

 ## Observation assignments